defold/doc/docs/en/faq/faq.md

 #### Q: What's the performance impact of having many particle effect components?

 A: It depends on if they are playing or not.
 A ParticleFx that isn't playing have zero performance cost.
 The performance implication of a playing ParticleFx must be evaluated using the profiler since its impact depends on how it is configured.
-As with most other things the memory is allocated up front for the number of ParticleFx defined as max_count in game.project.
+As with most other things the memory is allocated up front for the number of ParticleFx defined as max_count in *game.project*.

 #### Q: How do I receive input to a game object inside a collection loaded via a collection proxy?